 - Any additional guidance issued by Medicare which would apply to these claims.

 Recommendation #5: The administrative appeals process has become quite complicated in recent years.
-A ZPIC audit can result in alleged overpayments running into the millions of dollars.
+A ZPIC audit can result in an alleged overpayment of millions of dollars, particularly if the overpayment is extrapolated.
 Moreover, the ZPIC’s overpayment assessment isn’t usually the end of the story.
 While providers often lose at the redetermination and reconsideration levels of appeal, the third level of appeal – before an Administrative Law Judge (ALJ) – is usually your best opportunity to prevail in an administrative appeal.
 Over the years, our attorneys have argued cases in front of judges out of each of the field offices of the Office of Medicare Hearings and Appeals (OMHA).
 While we may not always agree with their decisions, the ALJs we have practiced before have been professional, fair and more than willing to hear a provider’s arguments in support of payment.

 Should you choose to forego legal counsel and represent yourself in an ALJ hearing, keep in mind that even though these hearings are intended to be non-adversarial, it can feel quite adversarial during the actual hearing.
 Furthermore, these proceedings can be quite complicated.
 In most large dollar cases, representatives of the ZPIC are participating in the hearing and arguing their position before the ALJ.
 ZPIC representatives can include one or more statisticians (if an extrapolation was conducted), a clinician (usually a Registered Nurse who is experienced in conducting medical reviews) and a lawyer.
 In a recent Home Health Agency case we handled, this was precisely what occurred.
 Frankly, few providers are experienced in presenting their case and in responding to the arguments raised by statisticians, clinicians and lawyers representing a ZPIC.
 As a result, it is strongly recommended that the provider consider engaging an experienced and knowledgable attorney.